Bomrzoq/PhishingAwarness_Extenstion/README.md

 </p>

 <p align="center">
-### An extention made for firefox to make people be aware for phishing website and notice them to the user.
+<b>An extention made for firefox to make people be aware for phishing website and notice them to the user.<b>
 </p>

 ## Current Progress of Development